mowafag-omer/Technology-Watch-Assignation--v2/README.md

 The aim of this project is to be able to create a list of students in one hand, and in the other hand be able to randomly assign a chosen Topic to a Student who wasn't assigned yet to a Technology Watch.
 A single page in which we can add both students and Technology Watch. using nodeJS and EJS for render an ejs template which :
-- will render our two form; one for add a student and the other for add a technology-watch.
+- Render our two form; one for add a student and the other for add a technology-watch.
-- will display the students registered and technology-watch assigned to a student.
+- Display the students registered and technology-watch assigned to a student.
 <br><br>

 ## contents